 The Fall semester is typically an exciting time for students as they return from summer break.
-It's also the period of time where our Senior students in particular are focused on finalizing their list of colleges to apply to, working on their college applications, possibly taking the SAT/ACT (more info coming from the school soon!), .... on top of all of the other activities that they've focused on throughout their time in high school.
+It's also the period of time where our Senior students in particular are focused on finalizing their list of colleges to apply to, working on their college applications, possibly taking the SAT/ACT, .... on top of all of the other activities that they've focused on throughout their time in high school.
 If you're a 12th grader who is starting to feel overwhelmed, you are not alone.
 Below are some resources to help you get started and this will continue to be updated throughout the year.

 If the information provided here isn't answering your questions, please reach out to Ms. Haines and Ms. Cotter at email@example.com.